servusdei2018/servusdei2018/README.md

   I thank God, whom I serve, as my ancestors did, with a clear conscience, as night and day I constantly remember you in my prayers.
 </blockquote>

-I love 💕 programming a ton of things, especially bots and games.
+I love 💕 programming a ton of things, especially bots.
 I've made several bots to handle repetitive tasks on a couple MMO's I play, and I've written a couple [MUDs](http://www.wikipedia.org/wiki/MUD) which I'm very proud of!

-Right now I am in college, pursuing a Bachelors of Liberal Arts, and hope to pursue a Masters in Computer Science afterwards.
+Right now I am in college, pursuing a BS in Computer Science, and hope to pursue a MSc in Computer Science afterwards.

 ## ⚡ my toolbox
- - Linux (rn my main distro is Ubuntu; I also maintain a Centos 8 server and a Gentoo build).
-I have a Windows 10 pc too, but just because.
+ - Linux
- - Nvim.
-It is candy.
+ - Nvim
  - Go.
-Imma proud gopher :) It's my language of choice.
+Imma proud gopher :)
- - Python 2/3.
-Used to use it a lot more before I found Go.
+ - Python 2/3
  - Fullstack JS, web (HTML/CSS)
  - XML, JSON, YAML
- - C99/ANSI C. That's right, there's some neat antiques I mess around with, and I've gained my proficiency therefrom.
+ - C99/ANSI C

 ## 📫 let's get in touch